Mikkel Maigaard

-Mikkel Maigaard Jakobsen (born 20 September 1995) is a Danish professional footballer, who plays as an attacking midfielder for Norwegian side Sarpsborg 08 FF in the Eliteserien.
+Mikkel Maigaard Jakobsen (born 20 September 1995) is a Danish professional footballer who plays as an attacking midfielder for Ekstraklasa club Cracovia.

 Club career

-Esbjerg fB
+Esbjerg

-Maigaard joined Esbjerg fB from Varde IF, when he was 13 years old.
+Maigaard joined Esbjerg from Varde IF, when he was 13 years old.

 Maigaard made his debut for the first team on 26 September 2013 against Aalborg Chang in the Danish Cup.
 He played a well match, and scored for Esbjerg in the 81' minute to 6–1.
 The game ended 7–1 to Esbjerg.

-On 12 December 2013, Maigaard played his first professional game for Esbjerg fB.
+On 12 December 2013, Maigaard played his first professional game for Esbjerg.
 He started on the bench, but came on the pitch in the 82nd minute, where he replaced Jakob Ankersen in a Europa League match against Red Bull Salzburg, which Esbjerg lost 0–3.

 In April 2014, Maigaard signed a new contract with Esbjerg, which expired in the summer 2015.
 The new contract contained, that he was going to join the first team squad in the summer 2014.
-Together with 3 other U19 players, Maigaard was moved to the first team squad in the summer 2014.
+Together with three other U19 players, Maigaard was moved to the first team squad in the summer 2014.

-Brabrand IF
+Brabrand

-Some months after leaving Esbjerg in the summer 2015 where his contract expired, Maigaard signed with the Danish 2nd Division-side Brabrand IF.
+Some months after leaving Esbjerg in the summer 2015 where his contract expired, Maigaard signed with the Danish 2nd Division side Brabrand.

 ÍBV Vestmannaeyjar

-On 1 February 2016 it was confirmed, that Maigaard had signed a 2-year contract with Icelandic Úrvalsdeild-side, ÍBV Vestmannaeyjar.
-After about one and a half year at the club, the manager of the club confirmed on 23 October 2017, that Maigaard wouldn't continue at the club.
+On 1 February 2016, it was confirmed that Maigaard had signed a two-year contract with Icelandic Úrvalsdeild side ÍBV Vestmannaeyjar.
+After about one-and-a-half-year at the club, the manager of the club confirmed on 23 October 2017 that Maigaard wouldn't continue at the club.
 He left the club immediately.

-Raufoss IL
+Raufoss

-Maigaard signed for Norwegian 2. divisjon-side Raufoss IL on 12 January 2018.
+Maigaard signed for Norwegian 2. divisjon-side Raufoss on 12 January 2018.

 Strømsgodset

-On 1 August 2019 Strømsgodset announced, that Maigaard had joined the club on a contract until the end of 2021.
+On 1 August 2019, Strømsgodset announced that Maigaard had joined the club on a contract until the end of 2021.

 Sarpsborg 08

-On the last day of the summer transfermarket 2021–22, 31 August 2021, Maigaard joined fellow league club Sarpsborg 08 FF on a deal until the end of 2023.
+On 31 August 2021, the last day of the 2021–22 summer transfer market, Maigaard joined fellow league club Sarpsborg 08 on a deal until the end of 2023.

+Cracovia

+On 13 February 2024, Maigaard signed a two-and-a-half-year contract with Polish Ekstraklasa club Cracovia.